prasunka/AI_assignments/Genetic-Student-Classifier/README.md

 6. Mutate a small percentage of population (Default probability: 0.001, configured by variable **mut_prob**)
 7. Go to step 2 till No. of iterations < TOTAL_ITERATIONS (default : 1000)

-The fitness function uses the n-dimensional euclidean distance.
+The fitness function uses the n-dimensional euclidean distance formula to calculate distance between groups.
 ## Build and Run